telerik/xaml-docs/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme-wpf.md

 >important With **Q1 2014** the **Themes** folder, containing the standard themes used with StyleManager, is not provided in the installation package anymore.
 They can be separately downloaded from the UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} download page in your [Telerik account](http://www.telerik.com/account.aspx).

 In order to use one of the themes with the StyleManager you need to create a new WPF application or open an existing one and add a references to the assemblies with the desired Telerik __WPF controls__.

->You can read more information about the control dependencies in the [Control Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) topic.
+>You can find more information about the control dependencies in the [Control Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) topic.

-You are now ready to use the themes either for a single control or for all controls in your application scope.
+You are now ready to apply the themes to either a single control or for all controls in your application scope.

 >The following examples use the __Vista__ theme.